Menu

 On the Road with Al and Ev – Massachusetts

-Shokan NY to Littleton, MA
+Day Eight, Monday, May 22, Shokan NY to Littleton, MA

 Feels like coming home, just to say MA, although we’ve been Floridians for 25 years.
 I guess you never really leave home.
-Perhaps they don’t call her MA for anything.
+Perhaps they don’t call her MA for nothing.
 Looking forward to the Minuteman Park in Littleton, because it’s charming, woodsy, a lot like camp, and I love the names: Revolutionary Ridge, Flintlock Road, Redcoat Lane, Minuteman Road, Tricorn Avenue and Musket Path.
 It’s quiet, very clean, heavily wooded, and so courteous to its patrons.

-As we drive along and see work areas, I notice that here in MA there is lots of equipment and very few workers; in other states, I noticed very little equipment and lots of workers.
+As we drive along and see work areas, I notice that here in MA there is lots of equipment and very few workers; in other states I noticed very little equipment and lots of workers.
 Perhaps it’s only that I think MA does so many things well.
-We had our first daytime rain, not much more than a drizzle, but it did clean the windshields since the window washer spritzer is not working.
+We had our first daytime rain, not much more than a drizzle, but it did clean the windshields, since the window washer spritzer is not working.
 Our baby, our RV, is asking for more attention.

 We pass Lenox and I am reminded of our trip to Tanglewood when I was 16 and my oldest sister Mimi was 22.
 She took me there for a weekend where we met two brothers, our ages, and had a wonderful time together.
 Driving through the Berkshire Mountains is glorious, so lovely and so uncongested.
 Traffic moves smoothly, even on these mountainous roads and once again I marvel at Allie’s consistently good driving.
 If someone is lallygagging along he does tend to get a bit vexed, but as soon as there is an opening, he’s off to the next lane and all is well again.
 “She’s history,” I say. or preferably, “He’s history.”